openhab/openhab1-addons/bundles/binding/org.openhab.binding.wemo/README.md

     wemo="<friendlyName>"

 The friendlyName is given to your device during initial setup with your Android or IOS device.
-If not shure about the friendlyNames of your devices, define loglevel "trace" for Wemo Binding and it will show up the found friendlyNames on startup.
+If not shure about the friendlyNames of your devices, take a look in your openhab.log.
+The discovered devices are listed.

 Examples, how to configure your items in your items file: